Skip to main content

 Hourly NRT air quality products for nitrogen dioxide (NO2), formaldehyde (HCHO), and clouds (using O2-O2 absorption) are currently being produced along with a Level 1B radiance product that will enable the National Oceanic and Atmospheric Administration (NOAA) to produce several TEMPO/Geostationary Operational Environmental Satellite (GOES) NRT aerosol products (expected mid-2026).
 Both the NASA and NOAA TEMPO NRT products are distributed through the Atmospheric Science Data Center (ASDC).

-In addition, an hourly NRT sulfur dioxide (SO2) concentration product from TEMPO is currently in development.
-By adapting established science algorithms from NASA's Ozone Monitoring Instrument, the solution also aims to produce seven science-quality products using trace gas measurements from TEMPO: SO2, ultraviolet aerosol optical depth (UVAOD), aerosol height, water (H2O), ultraviolet B radiation (UVB), glyoxal (CHOCHO), and bromine monoxide (BrO).
+In addition, an hourly NRT sulfur dioxide (SO2) concentration product and a total ozone (O3) product from TEMPO are currently in development.
+By adapting established science algorithms from NASA's Ozone Monitoring Instrument, the solution also aims to produce seven science-quality products using trace gas measurements from TEMPO: SO2, ultraviolet aerosol optical depth (UVAER), aerosol height (AOCH), water (H2O), ultraviolet index (UVI), glyoxal (CHOCHO), and bromine monoxide (BrO).

 Solution Characteristics